Menlo the Frog: Gameplay

-Advanced animation tools and sound design replicate the fluidity of classic cartoons, ensuring lifelike lip synchronization and immersive audio layering.
-With no parental guidance required, Menlo the Frog caters to a wide developmental range, promoting musical and moral growth.
+Advanced animation tools and sound design mimic classic cartoons, with lip synchronization and immersive audio layering.

 Development

 Menlo the Frog was developed by Windy Hill Productions, a company based in Menlo Park, California.
 Presage Software helped develop the game.
 Ed Bogas composed the theme music, score, and lyrics for the game.

 Reception

 Evansville Courier and Press gave the game a rating of 4 out of 4, saying "Simply put, Menlo the Frog is the best children's music program we've ever seen".

+Menlo the Frog was named one of the top 100 CD-ROMs by PC Magazine.